-In order to prepare to meet this deadline, KYTC developed a draft KYTC Illicit Discharge Detection and Elimination (IDDE) Program Document including a draft IDDE reporting form and outfall dry weather observation form.
+KYTC developed the Illicit Discharge Detection and Elimination (IDDE) Program Document including an IDDE reporting form and outfall dry weather observation form.
 KYTC collaborates with MS4 communities regarding the identification of illicit discharges.
 Where KYTC receives calls or maintenance staff identifies illicit discharges, these will be reported and investigated or referred to the MS4 partner community on a case-by-case basis.
-The draft IDDE Program Document addresses the following topics:
+The IDDE Program Document addresses the following topics: